WHAT ABOUT PAINT COLORS FOR YOUR HOUSE?

 By spinning the color wheel, to the right or to the left, & adding black & white in differing amounts to the base color, you can expand these color choices.

 Next is monochromatic color, a base color repeated from light to dark.
 This can be created by adding more or less white to the base color, but also by adding black or gray.
-It doesn’t sound very exciting, but yuO can create a dramatic look by using this palette.
+It doesn’t sound very exciting, but you can create a dramatic look by using this palette.
+Below is Ben Moore’s version.

 TETRADIC PAINT COLORS FOR YOUR HOUSE